ogp-summit-hackathon-sommet-pgo/rakhak/README.md

-# OpenSpaces
+# OpenSpace
-OpenSpaces is a web app tool which can identify green spaces

-open green spaces
+OpenSpace is a web app tool which can identify green spaces open green spaces

 differrentiate between cities, town

+OpenResponse is a web app tool which can create predictive disaster scenarios and simulate the effect these events have over the local GDP, damage to critical infrastructure, and disruptions to services based on patterns found in previous catastrophes.
+Our tool can significantly help government officials and strategists prepare for future tragedies, thus saving time, money, and, most importantly, lives.

+## Challenge
 SDG indicator 11.7.1: Mobilize open data to identify the share of public use of open spaces in cities.
 What percentage is green space?
 How often are they used?
 How much open space is accessible to children?
 Older persons?
 Persons with disabilities?

-OpenResponse is a web app tool which can create predictive disaster scenarios and simulate the effect these events have over the local GDP, damage to critical infrastructure, and disruptions to services based on patterns found in previous catastrophes.
-Our tool can significantly help government officials and strategists prepare for future tragedies, thus saving time, money, and, most importantly, lives.

-### Prerequisites
+## Prerequisites
 Frameworks and Libraries: Python (Pillow, Pandas), JavaScript (Node, Express, DotEnv, Mongoose)

 IDE: Visual Studio Code